phanumat/Documentation/architecture/index.rst

 Devices
 ^^^^^^^

-Devices are the building blocks of the SmartThings infrastructure.
+Devices are the building blocks of the PEA HiVE infrastructure.
-They are the connection between the SmartThings system and the physical world.
+They are the connection between the PEA HiVE system and the physical world.
-There's a huge variety in the devices you can use; some are created by SmartThings, but most are not.
+There's a huge variety in the devices you can use; some are created by PEA HiVE, but most are not.

-The real power of SmartThings is that the platform works with most home automation devices already on the market.
+The real power of PEA HiVE is that the platform works with most home automation devices already on the market.
 We believe in a fully integrated approach, where you aren't tied into a particular technology or protocol.
-SmartThings offers compatibility with standards such as ZigBee, Z-Wave, LAN, and Cloud-to-cloud integrations.
+PEA HiVE offers compatibility with standards such as ZigBee, Z-Wave, LAN, and Cloud-to-cloud integrations.
-This allows SmartThings platform to work with hundreds of off the shelf third-party devices.
+This allows PEA HiVE platform to work with hundreds of off the shelf third-party devices.

 Hub
 ^^^

-The SmartThings Hub connects directly to your broadband router.
+The PEA HiVE Hub connects directly to your broadband router.
-The Hub provides communication between all connected devices, the SmartThings cloud and the SmartThings mobile application.
+The Hub provides communication between all connected devices, the PEA HiVE cloud and the PEA HiVE mobile application.
-With a SmartThings Hub you:
+With a PEA HiVE Hub you:

 -  Simply plug it into your Ethernet router and provide power.
--  Connect any SmartThings or SmartThings-ready device to your SmartThings account.
+-  Connect any PEA HiVE or PEA HiVE-ready device to your PEA HiVE account.
--  Build your own SmartThings kit by combining with other SmartThings devices.
+-  Build your own PEA HiVE kit by combining with other PEA HiVE devices.
 -  Work with a variety of standard ZigBee and Z-Wave devices, such as GE Z-Wave in-wall switches and outlets.

-The new Samsung SmartThings Hub also supports the ability to execute certain automations locally on the Hub itself, and ships with four AA batteries.
+The new Samsung PEA HiVE Hub also supports the ability to execute certain automations locally on the Hub itself, and ships with four AA batteries.
 This allows for certain automations to continue, even without AC power.
 It also ships with USB ports and is Bluetooth Low Energy capable.
 While not active at launch, this allows for greater expansion in the future without requiring new hardware.